Tony Dorsett: College career

 Three games into his sophomore season, he became Pitt's all-time leader in career rushing yards, surpassing the old record of 1,957 yards set by Marshall Goldberg, who helped Pitt to a national championship in 1937.

 Against Notre Dame in his junior year, Dorsett had 303 yards rushing to break his own school single-game rushing record.
 As a senior in 1976, he had a total of 290 yards against Notre Dame.
 He darted 61 yards on his first run of the season and tacked on 120 more by the end of the 31–10 Pitt win.

-As a senior in 1976, he helped lead his school to a national title, picking up the Heisman Trophy, the Maxwell Award, the Walter Camp Award for player of the year, and the United Press International (UPI) Player of the Year award along the way as he led the nation in rushing with 2,150 yards.
+As a senior in 1976, he helped lead his school to a national title, picking up the Heisman Trophy, the Maxwell Award, the Walter Camp Award for player of the year, and the United Press International (UPI) Player of the Year award along the way as he led the nation in rushing with 2,150 yards and 21 touchdowns (23 total).
 He was a three-time first-team All-American (1973, 1975, 1976) and a second-team All-American in 1974 by UPI and Newspaper Enterprise Association (NEA).
 Dorsett finished his college career with 6,082 total rushing yards, then an NCAA record.
 This would stand as the record until it was surpassed by Ricky Williams in 1998.

 Dorsett was the first Pitt player to have his jersey retired, after being a four-time 1,000-yard rusher and four-time All-American.
 He is considered one of the greatest running backs in college football history.
 In 2007, he was ranked #7 on ESPN's Top 25 Players in College Football History list.
 In 1994, he was inducted into the College Football Hall of Fame.